The author is a retired engineer, an artist, and a seeker of the meaning of life.

-I started to be concerned and started to look it up on the Internet.
+I started to be concerned and looked it up on the Internet.
 When I found information on common warts, the descriptions and pictures matched what I had.
 These are small, flat, flesh-colored pimples and may be numerous on one part of the body (for example, face, arms, groin).
 The recommended remedies are salicylic acid or freezing with liquid nitrogen.
-I chose the salicylic acid pad, which was available at supermarket and could easily be applied.
+I chose the salicylic acid pad, which was available at the supermarket and could easily be applied.

 Salicylic Acid Pad

 I waited for two days before putting on the next pad and repeated the process till all 20 pads in the package were exhausted.
 The result was not encouraging.
-The Salicylic Acid pad was effective in peeling off a small layer of tissue from the top but never the root of the bump.
+The salicylic acid pad was effective in peeling off a small layer of tissue from the top but never the root of the bump.
 So, I gave that up.
-Due to its possible damaging effect to the surrounding tissue, I never tried freezing with liquid nitrogen which was also available at supermarket.
+Due to its possible damaging effect on the surrounding tissue, I never tried freezing with liquid nitrogen which was also available at the supermarket.

 Warts No More